qooxdoo/documentation/roadmap.md

-Below is a summary of our plans for v7 and a rough outline of what we're thinking about for the future; if there is anything you feel strongly about on either list (or you think that there is something missing) please feel free to talk to us about it
-- after all, if you don't us what you think, we'll never know!
+Below is a summary of our plans for v7 and a rough outline of what we're thinking about for the future; if there is anything you feel strongly about on either list (or you think that there is something missing) please feel free to talk to us about it- after all, if you don't us what you think, we'll never know!

-## v7.0.0:
+## v7.0.0

 - **Remove deprecated python tool chain** (the "generator"); this will require to [migrate all legacy qooxdoo applications to use